-(1) In accordance with 5.2(1)(p) a member may move a motion to consider an item of urgent business that is not included in the agenda for that meeting provided that -
+1) In accordance with 5.2(1)(p) a member may move a motion to consider an item of urgent business that is not included in the agenda for that meeting provided that -

-(b) the presiding member considers that either -

-- i. the urgency of the business is such that the business cannot await inclusion in the agenda for the next meeting of the Council; or - ii. the delay in referring the business to the next meeting of the Council could have adverse legal, reputational or financial implications for the local government; and - iii. other than a motion to revoke a decision, the item of urgent business is presented in the form of a report generated by an officer, a copy of which is to be provided to members prior to the commencement of the meeting.
+- (a) the presiding member has first consented to the business being raised; - (b) the presiding member considers that either - i. the urgency of the business is such that the business cannot await inclusion in the agenda for the next meeting of the Council; or - ii. the delay in referring the business to the next meeting of the Council could have adverse legal, reputational or financial implications for the local government; and other than a motion to revoke a decision, the item of urgent business is presented in the form of a report generated by an officer or the CEO, a copy of which is to be provided to members prior to the commencement of the meeting.

-(2) Where the Council agrees to consider such item of urgent business, then it is to be dealt with in accordance with the order of business at clause 5.2(p) order of business.
+- (2) Where the Council agrees to consider such item of urgent business, then it is to be dealt with in accordance with the order of business at clause 5.2(p) order of business. - (3) In this clause, urgent business includes matters that have arisen after the preparation of the agenda that are considered by the Presiding Member or the CEO, or Member moving a motion referred to in clause 5.3 to be of such importance and urgency that such matters are unable to be dealt with administratively by the Local Government and must be considered and dealt with by the Council before the next meeting.